-For those international firms with large-scale trading businesses, characterised by global risk management hubs, it is essential that the risks in the relevant global business and how this affects the risk profile of UK operations are visible to the PRA and that the PRA and home state supervisor have the same understanding of those risks.
+For those international firms with large-scale trading businesses, characterised by global risk management hubs, it is essential that the risks in the relevant global business, and how this affects the risk profile of UK operations, are visible to the PRA and that the PRA and home state supervisor have the same understanding of those risks.
 With a global business line, risks may crystallise anywhere in the group.
 Given the UK's role as a global centre for trading, those risks are often observed first in the UK.
 Therefore, if the firm is to operate a fully integrated global business model, the PRA needs to understand the risk profile of an entity in the context of the global business lines of which that entity is a part.

 The PRA has a number of expectations concerning how the local entity should organise its booking arrangements in order that it meets the threshold conditions on the prudent conduct of business and its obligations under Fundamental Rules 3, 5, 6, and 8, relating to risk management and resolvability.
-By booking arrangements, the PRA means the front-to-back life-cycle of trading from origination, trade execution, risk capture and transfer, through to back-office settlement.

-Management and controls: PRA's expectations
+Management and controls: The PRA's expectations

-1. Firms should set out a clear rationale for their booking arrangements, document the booking arrangements, and have them approved by the appropriate governance body.
+Firms should set out a clear rationale for their booking arrangements, document the booking arrangements, and have them approved by the appropriate governance body.